 Thanksgiving Themed Books for Adults

 If you’re looking for a Thanksgiving fiction book focused on the holiday, we’ve got you covered.
-Whether you want a classic, a funny rom-com to relieve turkey day stress, or a book that discusses the origins of the holiday, you’ll find them in the final section of our book list.
+Whether you want a classic, a funny rom-com to relieve turkey day stress or a book that discusses the origins of the holiday, you’ll find them in the final section of our book list.

 Each of the books in this section includes at least one important scene set at Thanksgiving, and all make for great book club discussions.
 If you're looking for a fully Thanksgiving-themed book, skip down to the next two sections of the list.

-The story focuses on the intertwined relationship between Alix, a successful white woman, and Emira, her toddler's 25-year-old black babysitter.
+This novel focuses on the intertwined relationship between Alix, a successful white woman, and Emira, her toddler’s 25-year-old black babysitter.

 When Emira visits Alix's neighborhood high-end grocery store, an overzealous security guard believes she's kidnapped Briar, Alix's daughter.
 The encounter between Emira and the guard is filmed, making Emira both angry and embarrassed.
 Alix is also upset and determined to do something, but then the viral video brings something from her own past to light.